coltonbh/qcparse/README.md

   python -m pip install qcparse
   ```

-- Parse a file into a `SinglePointResults` object with a single line of code.
+- Parse a file into a structured data object with a single line of code.

   ```python
   from qcparse import parse